blueavenue/forknote/README.md

 ### About
 Forknote is innovative way to create Cryptonote (https://cryptonote.org) based cryptotokens.
 It gives the users the ability to create cryptotokens just by creating a simple configuration file.

+This Forknote Repo is used for the Properteum Coin

 ### Dependencies
 * GCC 4.7.3 or later     (http://gcc.gnu.org/)
 * CMake 2.8.6 or later   (http://www.cmake.org/)